KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Adding calling function dynamically based on lang in main.js"
+  > "Adding import  pathToFileURL from url in main.js"

   ---